Skip to content

 Step 4: Tab - Departments

-Like other nodes, KPI nodes can be copied to underlying entities to be consolidated.
+Like other objects, measurement s can be copied to underlying entities to be consolidated.
 It is something that often occurs in measurements where a unit collects data from underlying units and compiles the information.
-If the user chooses to fill in units at the underlying level, the KPI will be consolidated to the units and follow-up is expected to be done according to the previously selected periodicity.
+If the user chooses to fill in units at the underlying level, the measurement will be consolidated to the units and follow-up is expected to be done according to the previously selected periodicity.